medik8s/node-healthcheck-operator/docs/troubleshooting.md

 - check the NHC pod logs: last but not least, the logs should give the most detailed information

-Some common reasons for not remediating are dscribed below.
+Some common reasons for not remediating are described below.
-The [workflow decsription](./workflow.md) might have useful information as well.
+The [workflow description](./workflow.md) might have useful information as well.

 ### Minimum healthy nodes in the selection set